mantmic/gridthings-cli/README.md

 ## Add a new server

-For the CLI tool to access a server it must have access to the server'd client certificate, key and the ca certifcate.
+For the CLI tool to access a server it must have access to the server's client certificate, key and the ca certifcate.
 This is done by putting these files into the ~/.gtcli directory under a folder named with the servers base host name.

 Copy the certificates from the server to ~/.gtcli